On the Reynolds-number scaling of Poisson solver complexity: Numerical results

 The equation is solved using a pseudo-spectral approach with the standard $3/2$ dealiasing rule applied to the non-linear convective term.
 The forcing term, $f$, acts only at the smallest wavenumber, $k=1$, keeping \Xavi{its} energy constant to unity, \ie~$E_{1}=1$.
 The simulations are advanced in time until a statistically steady state is reached.
-Once convergence is achieved, the resulting velocity field is projected onto the space of divergence-free functions, which in this simplified setting reduces to solving a one-dimensional Poisson equation by means of either a Jacobi iterative solver or a MG solver using Jacobi as smoother at each level.
-The analysis covers a very wide range of $Re$-numbers from $Re=2^{5}=32$ up to $Re=2^{21} \approx 2.1M$.
+Once convergence is achieved, the resulting velocity field is projected onto the space of divergence-free functions, which in this simplified setting reduces to solving a one-dimensional Poisson equation by means of either a Jacobi iterative solver or a MG solver using Jacobi as smoother at each level. \aft{Therefore, these simulations of the Burgers' equation should be interpreted as a controlled numerical experiment designed to test the scaling behaviour of the Poisson solver rather than as a physical model of incompressible turbulence.} The analysis covers a very wide range of $Re$-numbers from $Re=2^{5}=32$ up to $Re=2^{21} \approx 2.1M$.
 They are solved with $N=4 Re$ Fourier modes, \ie~from $N=2^{7}=128$ up to $N=2^{23} \approx 8.4M$.
 This linear resolution criterion arise from the fact that, according to the classical Cole--Hopf transformation~\cite{COL51,HOP50}, the smallest dissipative scale in the 1D Burgers' equation is inversely proportional to the Reynolds number.
 The adopted resolution is, in practice, very similar to that recommended in recent studies \cite{LUO25}.
-Hence, for the 1D Burgers' equation, $\Dx \sim l Re^{-1}$, where $l$ is the characteristic length scale of the largest flow structures.
-Then, following the same arguments as in Eqs.(\ref{CFL_based_conv}) and (\ref{CFL_based_diff}), it leads to
+Hence, for the 1D Burgers' equation, $\Dx \sim l Re^{-1}$, where $l$ is the characteristic length scale of the largest flow structures. \aft{To facilitate reproducibility and further analysis, the datasets generated for the Burgers' equation simulations used in this work are publicly available\cite{PUBDAT_Burgers}.
+The database contains spectral data obtained from DNS of the 1D Burgers' equation, providing a reference dataset for studies of extreme-Re scaling in Burgers turbulence.}